wasmerio/ate/README.md

         Tokera as authentication
 0.*.* - Estimated 1-month of work before enough bugs are solved and the API
         can be fully stabilised
+0.4.0 - Remaining things to do...
+        + Fix the unit tests
+        + Test why the performance is poor when writing remotely and tweak it
+        + Implement logic that will resend partially send local logs upon restart
+        + Create a faster method of signing messages which is slightly less secure but much better performance
+        + AteAuth requires account access rights that also get added to the token
+        + Connect up the 'chmod' and 'chown' commands to real commands in AteAuth 0.4.1   + Create the ability to create a public file system
+        + Modify AteFS so that it creates nodes in a global file system tree for everyone in the world to see (but not actually have access to)
 ```

 ## High Level Design